ZupIT/beagle-docs/content/en/resources/gRPC/beagle-grpc-web.md

 ---

-As gRPC is not compatible with the current structure of the Web, to support the technology, it is necessary to use a Proxy to establish the communication between the REST application and the gRPC Backend application, so we created a CLI (command-line interface), **beagle-web-grpc**, to facilitate the use of the proxy and provide all the necessary settings.
+gRPC is not compatible with the current structure of the Web, to support the technology, you have to use a Proxy to establish the communication between the REST application and the gRPC Backend application.
+Beagle team created a CLI (command-line interface), **beagle-web-grpc**, to make it easier to use the proxy and to provide all the necessary settings.

 #### Available commands for **beagle-web-grpc**